uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/pow.rst

    #.
 Returns ∞ in the result.

    #.
-Sets the VM Error Statusto status::overflow.
+Sets the VM Error Status to status::overflow.

    Overflow in a complex function occurs (supported in the HA/LA